A Guide to Cycling Luz Ardiden

 Starting from Argeles Gazost you will make your way along the valley, through the beautiful Gorge de Luz before getting to the base of the climb.
-The first 18kms ascend gradually and are a good warm up before you begin the climb proper.
+The first 18kms ascend gradually and are a good warm-up before you begin the climb proper.
 It doesn’t take long before you start tackling those hairpin bends with steady gradients of between 7 – 9 percent for the duration.
-The climb through the forest section lasts almost 8 kms and on a hot day brings with it welcome shelter from the sun.
-With just over 4 kilometres from the top you will leave the forest behind and you can see the ski station at the summit.
+The climb through the forest section lasts almost 8 km and on a hot day brings with it welcome shelter from the sun.
+With just over 4 kilometres from the top, you will leave the forest behind and you can see the ski station at the summit.
 Be sure you stick to the left when you reach an intersection with just 1.5 kilometres to go.

 From here the summit is in reach and you can begin to really appreciate the height you have gained.
-From the top you will have commanding views of the great Pyrenean giants including the Col du Tourmalet and Hautacam, but it will be that iconic view of those hairpin bends which will bring the biggest smile.
-It is a one way road to the top so you also have an exhilarating descent to look forward to all the way back to Argeles Gazost.
+From the top, you will have commanding views of the great Pyrenean giants including the Col du Tourmalet and Hautacam, but it will be that iconic view of those hairpin bends which will bring the biggest smile.
+It is a one-way road to the top so you also have an exhilarating descent to look forward to all the way back to Argeles Gazost.

 If you are looking for a longer ride or to include other climbs in addition to Luz Ardiden then there are plenty of options to choose from.
-From Argeles Gazost the valley runs for nearly 40km to the UNESCO listed Gavarnie.
-The base of Luz Ardiden is located about half way along the valley making it easy to add on more kilometres.
+From Argeles Gazost the valley runs for nearly 40km to the UNESCO-listed Gavarnie.
+The base of Luz Ardiden is located about halfway along the valley making it easy to add on more kilometres.
 The climbs listed all start in the main valley.
 You can click on the climb name to see the corresponding page for that climb.

 The base of the Col du Tourmalet is located only a few kilometres from the base of Luz Ardiden and is the closest climb.
 Including it would add approximately 40km and 1,400m in elevation.
-You could climb either first depending on your preference and how your legs feel as you will have a nice warm up before you get to the base of either climb.
+You could climb either first depending on your preference and how your legs feel as you will have a nice warm-up before you get to the base of either climb.
 Col du Tourmalet is the longer of the two.

 Hautacam is located on the outskirts of Argeles Gazost at the start of the ride and is another option to consider if you are after a bigger ride.
 It will add about 30km and 1,200m of climbing.
-We would recommend climbing Hautacam after Luz Ardiden as you will have a much bigger warm up before the first climb.
+We would recommend climbing Hautacam after Luz Ardiden as you will have a much bigger warm-up before the first climb.

-The two climbs from Cauterets, Cambasque and Pont d’Espagne are all options as well or simply the ride to Cauterets if the legs are not quite up to it.
-The turn-off to Cauterets is located about 6km from the start of ride and 12km from the base of Luz Ardiden.
+The two climbs from Cauterets, Cambasque, and Pont d’Espagne are all options as well or simply the ride to Cauterets if the legs are not quite up to it.
+The turn-off to Cauterets is located about 6km from the start of the ride and 12km from the base of Luz Ardiden.
 Depending on what you choose to do you could add anywhere from 20km to 45km in distance and 410m to 1,400m in elevation gain.
 You could add these on either before or after climbing Luz Ardiden depending on your preference.

-From the base of the Luz Ardiden you can ride further up the valley to the town of Gavernie which also gives you the options of the Cirque de Troumouse and Col de Tentes climbs.
+From the base of the Luz Ardiden, you can ride further up the valley to the town of Gavarnie which also gives you the options of the Cirque de Troumouse and Col de Tentes climbs.
 This will add from between 40km and 90km in distance and 720m and 2,500m in elevation depending on the route you select.
 The order in which you do these is up to you, there is no reason to complete any particular climb first over the others.